-One of Hope's most interesting purchases was a unique, "space age" home built in Palm Springs during the 1970's.
-While an extraordinary architectural achievement, the house (valued at about $23 million dollars) has proved to be difficult to sell--even to the ultra-rich.
-Designed by architect John Lautner, the house was built of concrete, steel, and glass.
-According to the New York Times, it “was built to resemble a volcano, with three visor-like arches and an undulating concrete roof, a hole at its center opening a courtyard to the sky.”
+One of Hope's most notable purchases was a remarkable home built in Palm Springs during the 1970s, featuring striking Modernist architecture, 10 bedrooms, and 14,000 square feet of living space.
+Designed by architect John Lautner, it was built of concrete, steel, and glass.
+According to the New York Times, the iconic house “was built to resemble a volcano, with three visor-like arches and an undulating concrete roof, a hole at its center opening a courtyard to the sky.”

-There are many different stories about the value of Hope's real estate holdings--and, of course, their value varied over the years.
+Naturally, the value of Hope's real estate holdings varied over the years.
 According to a 2003 story in Forbes Magazine:

 So just how much was Leslie Townes Hope worth?
 Many of the estimates being kicked around are based on a Time magazine story from 1967 that said the comedian owned “8,000 acres in Palm Springs, 4,000 to 5,000 acres near Phoenix, more than 7,500 acres in Malibu,” and more.
 Hope was thought to have enough land to make a principality nearly 50 times the size of Monaco, with just as fine a climate.

 The Forbes story goes on to describe a process by which the magazine actually priced Hope's remaining holdings: